joe-boadi/bluetooth-intrusion-detection/README.md

 ## IoT Vulnerabilities: Case of Smart Watch

-This project aims to develop a basic system for detecting and flagging Bluetooth intrusions in smartwatches using machine learning.
+This project aims to develop a basic system / module for detecting and flagging Bluetooth intrusions in smartwatches using machine learning.
 The system includes data generation, model training, real-time detection, and a command-line interface for interaction.
 After various experiments, an ROC Curve of 0.94 was achieved using Random Forest Model.

 ![Receiver Operations Characteristics](/output.png)